Many of you have come across a company called Melius and are wondering Is Melius Legit? Can you make money with this company?

 How many people can you even recruit?

-Making money through MLMs is very difficult, especially in this time of the COVID-19 pandemic.
+Making money through MLMs is very difficult, especially during this time of the COVID-19 pandemic.

-That’s going to be nearly impossible for the foreseeable future.
+That’s going to be a challenge for the foreseeable future.

 There’s only so much you can do on Zoom or Skype when it comes to recruiting.